 Be sure to include all the important sections in your resume and remember, it’s going to need to get past ATS software if you’re going to be in with a chance.

-If you’ve got lots of skills and technical abilities, consider using a two-pager format or divide your one-page resume into columns to make it easier to read for a recruiter.
+If you’ve got lots of skills and technical abilities, consider using a two-pager format or dividing your one-page resume into columns to make it easier to read for a recruiter.

 By following these tips, your resume should make a great first impression when it lands in front of a recruiter.